Updated December 6, 2022

 - Personal and contact information, such as name, date of birth, email address, mobile/landline telephone number, home address, age, and gender

-- IKEA FAMILY or IKEA for Business card number
+- IKEA FAMILY or IKEA Business Network card number

-- Employment and company contact information or IKEA for Business accounts
+- Employment and company contact information or IKEA Business Network accounts

 - Payment information, such as credit card information and billing address